Peterborough: Arts

 In 1937, the Odeon Cinema opened on Broadway, where it operated successfully for more than half a century.
 In 1991, the Odeon showed its last film to the public and was left to fall into a state of disrepair, until 1997, when a local entrepreneur purchased the building as part of a larger project, including a restaurant and art gallery.
 The Broadway, designed by Tim Foster Architects, was one of the largest theatres in the region and offered a selection of live entertainment, including music, comedy and films.
 In 2009, it was severely damaged by arsonists, resulting in closure when its insurers refused to pay the claim due to faulty fire detection systems.

 The Embassy Theatre, a large Art Deco building designed by David Evelyn Nye, also opened on Broadway in 1937.
 Nye was usually a cinema architect, and this was his only theatre.
 The Embassy was converted into a cinema in 1953, becoming the ABC and later the Cannon Cinema, before it was closed in 1989.
 Since 1996, the premises have been occupied by the Edwards bar chain.

 The John Clare Theatre within the new central library, again on Broadway, is home to the Peterborough Film Society.
 One of the region's leading venues, the Cresset in Bretton, provides a wide range of events for the residents of the city and beyond, including theatre, comedy, music and dance.
 Peterborough has a 13-screen Showcase Cinema, an ice rink and two indoor swimming pools open to the general public.

-A diverse range of restaurants can be found throughout the city, including Chinese & Cantonese, Indian & Nepalese, Thai and many Italian restaurants.
+A diverse range of restaurants can be found throughout the city, including Chinese, Indian, Thai and many Italian restaurants.
 Peterborough has recently been used as the setting in popular literature: A Short History of Tractors in Ukrainian by Marina Lewycka, A Spot of Bother by Mark Haddon and, the first in a projected series, Long Way Home, a debut novel by Eva Doran.